MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-roles.md

     $roledefinition = Get-MgRoleManagementDirectoryRoleDefinition -Filter "DisplayName eq 'Billing Administrator'"
     ```

 - Use the following command to create a hash table to store all the necessary attributes required to assign the role to the user.
-The Principal ID will be the user ID to which you want to assign the role.
-In this example, the assignment will be valid only for **10 hours**.
+The Principal ID is the user ID to which you want to assign the role.
+In this example, the assignment is valid only for **10 hours**.

     ```powershell
     $params = @{